Buying a Home in Another State? 6 Tips for Long Distance House Hunting

 Just don’t forget to consider any cost savings that moving on your own may offer.
 If you don’t have too much stuff, there’s always the option to rent a moving truck (like U Haul, Budget, or Penske).

-Work with a local real estate agent
+5. Work with a local real estate agent

-Lastly, don’t forget to take advantage of Google Street View.
+Even before you’re in town and able to see houses your agent can email new listings and price reductions directly from MLS.
+Many of these listings will contain a virtual tour and additional photographs.
+You can also take advantage of Google Street View.
 It’s a convenient way to scan neighborhoods of houses you may be interested in so you can get a picture of what everything looks like.
 You’re able to see neighboring homes, shopping centers, and local highways which can be very helpful when considering your work commute.

-Get mortgage pre-approval
+6. Get mortgage pre-approval

 And don’t forget, that mortgage pre-approval letter is going to provide you a pretty clear estimate of how much house you can afford.
-Better yet, it’s going to make that offer on your dream home really stand out amongst the competition.
+Better yet, it’s going to make that offer on your dream home stand out amongst the competition.